ADORSYS-GIS/wazuh-server/Agent Enrollment/macos-server.md

 # MacOS Server Enrollment Guide

-This guide walks you through the process of enrolling a MacOS server with the Wazuh Manager.
-By following these steps, you will install and configure necessary components, ensuring secure communication between the Wazuh Server and the Wazuh Manager.
+This guide walks you through the process of enrolling a Wazuh agent on a MacOS server with the Wazuh Manager.
+By following these steps, you will install and configure necessary components, ensuring secure communication between the Wazuh Agent for servers and the Wazuh Manager.

 ## Prerequisites